oils-for-unix/oils/doc/idioms.md

 YSH vs. Shell Idioms
 ====================

-This is an informal, lightly-organized list of recommended idioms for the [Oil language]($xref:oil-language).
+This is an informal, lightly-organized list of recommended idioms for the [YSH]($xref) language.
 Each section has snippets labeled *No* and *Yes*.

-- Use the *Yes* style when you want to write in Oil, and don't care about compatibility with other shells.
+- Use the *Yes* style when you want to write in YSH, and don't care about compatibility with other shells.
-- The *No* style is discouraged in new code, but Oil will run it.
+- The *No* style is discouraged in new code, but YSH will run it.
 The [OSH language]($xref:osh-language) is compatible with [POSIX]($xref:posix-shell-spec) and [bash]($xref).